redteamguides/redteamguides.github.io/pages/mydoc/phish.md

 related emotions.

 Slight expression:
-• Beginning of an emotion
+* Beginning of an emotion
-• Weak emotion
+* Weak emotion
-• Diminished emotion
+* Diminished emotion
-• Failed attempt to conceal an emotion
+* Failed attempt to conceal an emotion

-Partial expression
+Partial expression:
-• Weak emotion
+* Weak emotion
-• Diminished emotion
+* Diminished emotion
-• Failed attempt to conceal an emotion
+* Failed attempt to conceal an emotion

-Micro expression
+Micro expression:
-• Deliberate suppression of an emotion
+* Deliberate suppression of an emotion
-• Unconscious suppression of an emotion
+* Unconscious suppression of an emotion

 Above Images and Explanation By Paul Ekman in Emotions Revealed